Akram Afif

-Early in his career, he was considered to be one of the most promising players to emerge from Qatar.
-Akram has been named in a three-man shortlist for the Asian Football Confederation’s men's player of the year for bringing the 2019 Asian Cup to Qatar.
-He won the Asian Footballer of the Year award in 2019.

-Familial history

-Afif was born in Doha to Somali-Yemeni father Hassan Afif from the Yafa tribe, and Afif’s mother is from Yemen.
-The family is associated with a large Yemeni-Somali clan known as the Benadiri people.
-Afif's father was born in Tanzania and later moved to Somalia.
-His father was a top player for Horseed in Somalia and the Somalia national team, before moving to Qatar and playing for Al Ittihad.
-He later became a Qatari citizen.
-After he retired from playing, he managed Al-Gharafa from 1986 till 1987 and Al-Markhiya from 2001 till 2003 and 2006 till 2007.
+Afif was named the Asian Footballer of the Year on two occasions, the first in 2019, after being recognized for his instrumental role in Qatar’s successful 2019 Asian Cup campaign, and the second award coming in 2023.

 Club career

+Youth career

-Akram started off in the youth teams of Al-Markhiya and then Al Sadd before joining the Al Sadd as a full-time student in 2009.
+Akram started off in the youth teams of Al-Markhiya and then Al Sadd before joining the Aspire Academy as a full-time student in 2009.
 During his time at Aspire, Afif traveled to Spain on an exchange student program and played for the youth teams of Sevilla and Villarreal.

 He represented Sevilla in the 2013 Al Kass International Cup, netting a brace and earning an assist in the team's first match, which ended as a 3–0 victory against Aspire Academy.

-Afif later joined Villarreal's youth team.
+Afif also later joined Villarreal's youth team.

 Eupen

 In January 2015, Afif was signed by Belgian club Eupen.
-He scored a goal in his debut against Eendracht Aalst on 19 January.
-On 24 January in his next match against KRC Mechelen, he assisted in three of his side's five goals.
+He scored a goal on his debut against Eendracht Aalst on 19 January 2015.
+In his next match against KRC Mechelen, he assisted three of his side's five goals.

 Afif finished his first senior season with two goals in nine matches.
 On 18 March 2016, he scored a brace in a 4–0 home win against KSV Roeselare.

 Villarreal

-On 8 May 2016, it was confirmed that Afif would be rejoining Villarreal, this time on a permanent deal.
+On 8 May 2016, Afif rejoined Villarreal, this time on a permanent deal.
 In doing so, he became the first Qatari-born signing in La Liga history.
 On 4 August, he was loaned to fellow top tier club Sporting de Gijón in a season-long deal.

 Afif made his debut in the main category of Spanish football on 21 August 2016, coming on as a substitute for Burgui in a 2–1 home win against Athletic Bilbao.
 After nine league matches, he returned to his first senior club Eupen on a one-year loan deal on 14 July 2017.

-He went back to his home country in January 2018 to play for Al Sadd where he had a very successful season.
+Al Sadd

+In January 2018, Villarreal loaned Afif out to Al Sadd SC on a 1-year deal.
+The deal was later extended by an additional season.
+During his loan spell, he played in 22 league games and scored 26 goals and got 15 assists in the 2018–19 season, helping his team win the league.
+He was also awarded that season's Best Player Award by the Qatar Football Association (QFA).
+In July 2020, Afif joined Al Sadd on a permanent basis after signing a 5-year deal.

+In the 2023–24 season, he played a key role in Al Sadd's successful league campaign, contributing 26 goals and 11 assists within 22 matches, thereby winning the top goal-scorer award and helping his team secure its 17th league title.
+His consistent performance also earned him a nomination for the Best Player Award by the QFA, which he won.